 My daughter’s on a journey I can’t join her on

-As she navigated her first days of her new job, I had offered my daughter unsolicited advice on something or other only to be met with the gentle reply, “mom, this is a trip you can’t take with me.”
+As she navigated the first days of her new job, I had offered my daughter unsolicited advice on something or other, only to be met with the gentle reply, “mom, this is a trip you can’t take with me.”
 And she’s right.
 It’s not.
-Oh, I can spring for some new “work clothes,” I can put aside some extra pots, pans, and dishes she might need for her new apartment, but I’m the bystander on this leg of the race now, cheering her on from the sidelines and watching as her calendar fills with meetings and business trips, and social events and a life lived as it should be — separate from me.
+Oh, I can spring for some new “work clothes,” I can put aside some extra pots, pans, and dishes she might need for her new apartment.
+Still, I’m the bystander on this leg of the race now, cheering her on from the sidelines and watching as her calendar fills with meetings and business trips, social events, and a life lived as it should be — separate from me.
 This is, after all, the goal, right?
 Right?

 And so, I watch.
-I watch as she signs a lease, arranges for utilities and insurance and furniture, and Wi-Fi.
+I watch as she signs a lease and arranges for utilities, insurance, furniture, and Wi-Fi.
 And I listen.
-I listen as she explains how she and her friend will set up their new place, what grocery stores are nearby, what restaurants, what the neighborhood is like, how long her commute to the office will be.
+I listen as she explains how she and her friend will set up their new place, what grocery stores are nearby, what restaurants, what the neighborhood is like, and how long her commute to the office will be.
 My job (as I had been told) was done.

-And so, newly unemployed, I walk, I exercise, swim, write, dive into work, watch tv, go out to eat, play games, laugh.
-And inside I wonder what job I will ever find that was as hard, as fun, as beautiful, as complicated, and as rewarding as the one I’d just lost.
-And then, as if on cue, the text or the call comes asking for help with “just one more thing,” perhaps to decode a cable bill, or reassure her that she won’t always feel so new and green at work or offer advice on a great deal on a kitchen table.
+And so, newly unemployed, I walk, exercise, swim, write, dive into work, watch tv, go out to eat, play games, and laugh.
+And inside, I wonder what job I will ever find that was as hard, fun, beautiful, complicated, and rewarding as the one I’d just lost.
+And then, as if on cue, the text or the call comes asking for help with “just one more thing,” perhaps to decode a cable bill or reassure her that she won’t always feel so new and green at work or offer advice on a great deal on a kitchen table.